getchoo/flake/README.md

 my macbook air

-### turret

-my netgear wac104 router, using [nix-openwrt-imagebuilder](https://github.com/astro/nix-openwrt-imagebuilder) to build reproducible, customized images

 ### atlas

-my ampere arm server from oracle, services my miniflux instance.
+my ampere arm server from oracle, services my miniflux instance and some other things.

 ## special thanks